 The next block is the high-frequency converter, a chopper circuit turning a power device such as a MOSFET on and off at several kHz.
-This is converting the incoming DC to a square wave fed to a suitably designed high-frequency transformer with a secondary at a voltage suitable for the output voltage we want.
-This transformer also provides galvanic isolation between the output voltage and the incoming mains or DC.
+This is a high frequency transformer that converts the incoming DC to a square wave.

 The next stage once again rectifies this and filters out ripple and noise.
 The last block, the control circuit, is where the magic happens.
 This is a feedback circuit controlling the chopper MOSFET.

 The control circuit has a voltage divider/multiplier that senses the output voltage.
 Because we will feed this back to the chopper circuit running at hundreds of volts, it needs to be isolated, usually with an optocoupler.
-There is a reference—it could be a fixed reference diode or a trimpot.
+There is a reference signal generated by a fixed reference diode or trimpot.
 The error amp compares these two voltages and adjusts the PWM (pulse width modulation) oscillator, which controls the MOSFET.

 Putting it all together

 The functional block diagram above gives a better and more detailed look at the parts involved.

 Shown below is a straightforward yet working switch mode power supply.
 The heart of this circuit is the TNY267 switching regulator.
 This one IC performs the functions of the PWM generator, MOSFET chopper switch, error amp, and control circuit.

 The final output of this circuit is 12V, and it can deliver 1A:

 - Vin is a 100-300V AC mains connector.

 - MOV is a metal oxide varistor, used to protect the circuit from high voltage spikes.